dwhelan/mongo-import/README.md

 # Add import scripts to you project

-If you have a single csv file to import then update your `package.json` as follows:
+Update your `package.json` as follows:

 ```
   ...